 The Trades Support Program will be a win all around.
 It means strong career skills, experience, and connections for students exploring the trades – especially those from limited-income households.
 It means fostering a talented, engaged workforce for an industry suffering from labor shortages.
 It means enhancing the great work being done by our educational partners.
 And it means more support for Habitat’s mission.

-If you’re interested in participating in the Trades Support Program as a corporate partner, nonprofit collaborator, or educational institution, please email Corporate Engagement Coordinator, Sarah Anderson.
+If you’re interested in participating in the Trades Support Program as a corporate partner, nonprofit collaborator, or educational institution, please email Corporate Development Associate, Amy Berg.
 Together, we build more.